Wayne Wobcke is an Associate Professor in the School of Computer Science and Engineering

 personal assistants, data mining and recommender systems).

 His industry experience began at British Telecom Labs in the UK where he was part of a team that won a British Computer Society Medal for Innovation in Information Technology.
 Since joining UNSW in 2002, he has collaborated extensively with industry, serving for over 10 years as Programme Manager and Project Leader in two CRCs (Smart Internet Technology CRC and Smart Services CRC), leading a team of seven academic and research staff.
-A highlight of Smart Internet Technology CRC was the development of a voice controlled mobile application for interaction with e-mail and calendar (a precursor to Apple's Siri).
-A major achievement through Smart Services CRC was the deployment of a people-to-people recommender system for suggesting suitable matches in online dating, fielded since 2012 on one of Australia's largest online dating sites.
+A highlight of Smart Internet Technology CRC was the development in 2004 of a voice controlled mobile application for interaction with e-mail and calendar (a precursor to Apple's Siri).
+A major achievement through Smart Services CRC was the deployment of a people-to-people recommender system for suggesting suitable matches in online dating, fielded in 2012 on one of Australia's largest online dating sites.

-He has published over 90 papers and received over $6 million in research funding, winning a PAKDD best paper runner up award and a AAAI deployed application award for work on people-to-people recommender systems.
-He served as Programme Committee Chair of two major Artificial Intelligence conferences (Australasian AI and PRIMA) and given two invited addresses at international workshops, on intelligent agents in healthcare and social media analytics.
+He has published over 90 papers and received over $6 million in research funding, winning a PAKDD best paper runner up award and an AAAI deployed application award for work on people-to-people recommender systems.
+He has served as Programme Committee Chair of two major Artificial Intelligence conferences (Australasian AI and PRIMA) and given two invited addresses at international workshops, on intelligent agents in healthcare and social media analytics.